terrytaylorbonn/terrytaylorbonn.github.io/0-tldr.markdown

 TL;DR = "too long; didn't read".
 This page describes the gist of this site without having to read the entire site.

+**TOC**
+- 1 Magical A/C units
+- 2 Magical AI units
+- 3 How I know the latest AI claims are are just more snake oil
+- 4 Learning how to separate the AI wheat from the chaff (using ZiptieAI)

 <br>

 ### **1 Magical A/C units**